Bulls clinch playoff spot with 112-73 rout over Nets (Apr 12, 2017) | FOX Sports

 Bulls clinch playoff spot with 112-73 rout over Nets (Apr 12, 2017)

+CHICAGO (AP) Jimmy Butler is ready for the challenge of the postseason.

-CHICAGO (AP) Jimmy Butler scored 25 points, and the Chicago Bulls beat the depleted Brooklyn Nets 112-73 in the regular-season finale to clinch an Eastern Conference playoff spot on Wednesday.
+Butler scored 25 points, and the Chicago Bulls beat the depleted Brooklyn Nets 112-73 in the regular-season finale to earn an Eastern Conference playoff spot on Wednesday.

 Paul Zipser added a career-high 21 points off the bench as Chicago took advantage of a short-handed Brooklyn lineup to secure its first playoff appearance under coach Fred Hoiberg.

+”Everybody had a challenging season.
+That’s what happens when you play in a talented league.
+Every team, especially in the Eastern Conference, has had its ups and downs, has had a challenging year.

+”At the end of the day, our goal was to get to the playoffs and we were able to accomplish that.
+I’m happy with that, with this team right now,” Wade said.

-On Tuesday, the Nets, owners of the worst record in the league, announced Trevor Booker, Jeremy Lin and Brook Lopez would be out due to rest, while Quincy Acy (ankle), Joe Harris (shoulder) and Sean Kilpatrick (hamstring) because of injuries.
+On Tuesday, the Nets, who have the worst record in the league, said Trevor Booker, Jeremy Lin and Brook Lopez would be out due to rest, while Quincy Acy (ankle), Joe Harris (shoulder) and Sean Kilpatrick (hamstring) because of injuries.

 On Saturday, the Nets defeated the Bulls in Brooklyn 107-106 behind Lopez’s 13 points and Lin’s 12 points.